Did You Know?

 - Program your thermostat to come on early enough to have your home warm by 5 pm

 - Consider placing a timer on your water heater that will help shift energy load

-- Use high-wattage appliances before or after the on-peak hours
+- Use high-wattage appliances like the dryer, washer, oven, and stove before or after the on-peak hours

 - Use a toaster oven instead

 - Consider doing laundry on Sunday when there is no peak time

 - Weather variations during the month/year

 - Presence/lack of incentives to influence consumer behavior